-Most mothers and infants do well after a c-section.
+Most mothers and infants do well after a C-section.

 Women who have a C-section may have a vaginal delivery if another pregnancy occurs, depending on:

-Vaginal birth after cesarean (VBAC) delivery is usually successful.
+Vaginal birth after cesarean (VBAC) delivery is very often successful.
 However, there is a small risk of uterine rupture, which can harm the mother and the baby.
-It is important to discuss the benefits and risks of VBAC with your health care provider.
+Discuss the benefits and risks of VBAC with your provider.

-Landon MB.
+Berghella V, Mackeen AD, Jauniaux ERM.
 Cesarean delivery.
-In: Gabbe SG, Niebyl JR, Simpson JL, ed.
+In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
-5th ed.
-New York, NY: Churchill Livingstone; 2007: Chap.19.
+7th ed.
+Philadelphia, PA: Elsevier; 2017:chap 19.

-Review Date: 7/23/2012
+Review Date: 5/16/2016

-Reviewed By: Melanie N. Smith, MD, PhD, Department of Obstetrics and Gynecology, Brigham and Women's Hospital, Boston, MA.
+Reviewed By: Irina Burd, MD, PhD, Associate Professor of Gynecology and Obstetrics at Johns Hopkins University School of Medicine, Baltimore, MD.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
-Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.
+Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.